 - Before or during the dissertation proposal defense meeting, the student, in consultation with the committee, will decide on the student's areas of scholarly focus. - The student will develop a set of four bibliographies that represent these areas of scholarly focus.
 The student will collaborate with their committee to determine what is a reasonable yet comprehensive amount of reading for the bibliographies.
-The bibliographies will be reviewed and approved by the committee. - Drawing on the bibliographies, the student will be given four questions during a timeframe agreed upon by the student and their committee members.
-The content and number of questions is the decision of the student's advisory committee.
-The essay responses to the four questions should be submitted no later than the eleventh week of the semester in which the student takes the exam.
+The bibliographies will be reviewed and approved by the committee. - Drawing on the bibliographies, the student will be given four sets of questions during a timeframe agreed upon by the student and their committee members.
+The timeframe between the student receiving the questions and the due date for the answers cannot be shorter than eight consecutive weeks. - The content and number of questions is the decision of the student's advisory committee.
+The essay responses to the four sets of questions should be submitted no later than the thirteenth week of the semester and no later than two weeks before the scheduled oral exam.
 In order to meet this deadline, it is recommended that the student work with their advisor to develop a series of separate deadlines for each essay response. - The student will submit a written response to these questions that comprises a constellation of ideas and arguments that supports their answer(s) and requiring synthesis of the literature in each of the bibliographies.
 The responses should be comprehensive and will vary in length from 5,000-8,000 words.

-The oral component consists of a two hour period during which the committee members discuss with the student the essays from the written component as well as other relevant topics.
+The oral component consists of a two-hour period during which the committee members discuss with the student the essays from the written component as well as other relevant topics.
 The oral component is normally scheduled two weeks after the deadline for turning in the written essays.